 Another method of meth use is through injection.
 Research reports injection users often do not experience severe tooth decay, because there is no residue left on the teeth as there is by taking it orally, versus through smoking or snorting it.
 However, other health risks can be potentially very serious, since injection can have a more powerful effect.
 Skin rashes referred to as speed bumps are common as are infections due to damage to the skin.
 Speed bumps are also used to describe small bumps on the tongue.
 Of course, using a common needle during injection without sterilization can transmit diseases such as HIV or hepatitis.
 Reports indicate approximately 60 percent of deaths related to methamphetamine is a result of shooting up crystal meth.

 Not only does methamphetamine cause serious health problems to the body, but the damage on the oral cavity is specifically alarming.
-Known as meth mouth the affects can include:
+Known as meth mouth the effects can include:

 - Severe dry mouth